 Suppose we want to model simple dataset with employees with their salaries and departments.
 Every employee is in one department, but a department may have more employees.
 To model such a situation we put these two attributes into single dataset hierarchy (see the picture).
 To generate this piece of model we use the following MAQL DDL:

 The physical representation of the previous example is very simple.
 The names of tables and columns are derived from identifiers mentioned in the MAQL DDL commands.
 Every attribute has its own table with columns containing primary key of the attribute, foreign key to related attributes, textual labels, and facts.
 The keys in MAQL DDL define relationships among attributes.
 The figure below outlines the PDM that has been automatically generated from the LDM above.

-The last piece of the puzzle is the DLI that is necessary for data loading.
-Alternatively you may use SLI providing a special feature: you don’t have to load primary keys of the attributes, since these are generated automaticaly in GoodData platform.
+The last piece of the puzzle is the SLI that is necessary for data loading.
+SLI provides a special feature: you don’t have to load primary keys of the attributes, since these are generated automaticaly in GoodData platform.
 In addition these identifiers are persistent and any string will always get the same ID.
-Both DLI and SLI APIs provide templates of self-describing packages which are possible to load to the platform.
+The SLI APIs provide templates of self-describing packages which are possible to load to the platform.
 The data package is a ZIP archive that contains the data (delimited file) and a manifest that describes how the data map to the project’s LDM and PDM.
 The figure below shows the data file only.
 As you can see this is de-normalized (flattened d_employee_department and f_employee PDM tables) version of the PDM.